11 Types of Tables to Spruce Up Your Space & Add Functionality

 Additionally, one of the most appealing features of these tables is that while they are large enough to hold several types of drinking glasses and platters, they are still compact enough to not take up too much space on the floor, mainly owing to the fact that they generally have just one central leg holding them up.

-Cocktail tables are also known as coffee tables, the only difference being that what we call cocktail tables are generally square or rectangular, whereas coffee tables are usually round.
+Cocktail tables are also known as coffee tables, the only difference being that what we call cocktail tables are generally square or rectangular, whereas coffee tables are usually round, unless we're talking about one of the creative coffee table alternatives.

 An extremely common type of table that most of us have heard of, dining tables make mealtime a family affair.
 They’re great for gatherings as well, family or otherwise.